-(2) The Director-General may, by written notice, require any occupier upon whom a notice has been served under subsection (1) to provide evidence that the industrial waste from the premises has been disposed of at a disposal facility in accordance with the notice.
+(2) The Director-General may, by written notice, require any occupier upon whom a notice has been served under subsection (1)

 27. [Repealed by Act 15 of 2014]

 Industrial waste brought to disposal facility to be recycled or treated

 28. The Director-General may, by written notice, require the occupier of any work place to recycle or treat any industrial waste found or produced in those premises at the occupier's own expense before it is brought to any disposal facility for disposal.